Edilberto Adan: Post-military appointment

 After Adan's retirement from the active service, he served as a member of the Board of Trustees of the Armed Forces and Police Savings and Loan Association Inc. In 2007 he was appointed by former President Gloria Macapagal Arroyo to be the executive director of the VFA Commission with the rank of Undersecretary, a post he served until 2014.
 As such, he was responsible for overseeing the implementation of the Visiting Forces Agreement between the Philippines and the United States and developing policy and legislative recommendations.
 He pushed for the Senate ratification of the Status of Visiting Forces Agreement between the Philippines and Australia.

 In February 2010, he was given a concurrent appointment as a member of the Independent Commission Against Private Armies also known as the Zeñarosa Commission, after its chairman, retired Justice Monina Arevalo Zeñarosa.
 The commission had been established on December 8, 2009, in response to the November 23, 2009 Maguindanao massacre.

 He became an independent director of a rural bank and a lending company.
 He joined the Philippine Council for Foreign Relations and is a member of the Philippine Constitution Association.
-He was elected as chairman and pPresident of the Association of General and Flag Officers in 2013.
+He was elected as chairman and President of the Association of General and Flag Officers in 2013.
 Mighty Corporation, a tobacco manufacturing company, appointed him president in 2014.